 Any stress on pregnant does can over-strain the immune system.
 Vaccines are specifically designed to strain the immune system in order to elicit the desired effect of antibody production.
 For this reason, it would be very unwise to vaccinate beyond a week after breeding.
 Vaccination with the BunnyVac is not recommended during the last half of the pregnancy.

-himself vaccinates a doe AT breeding or a week earlier in order to avoid
+Mr. Glass vaccinates his laboratory does AT breeding or a week earlier in order to avoid

 Are there any side effects from the